 25.2 People Traveled To Hear Jesus.
-At least once, Pharisees and teachers of the law came from every village of Galilee and Judea and from Jerusalem to observe Jesus in a home in Capernaum (Luke 5:17, page 1604; Mark 2:1-12, pages 1559-1560).
-Large crowds from Galilee, the Decapolis and Jerusalem, and Judea and from beyond the Jordan followed Jesus (Matthew 5:25, page 1506).
+At least once, Pharisees and teachers of the law came from every village of Galilee and Judea and from Jerusalem to observe Jesus in a home in Capernaum (Luke 5:17; Mark 2:1-12).
+Large crowds from Galilee, the Decapolis and Jerusalem, and Judea and from beyond the Jordan followed Jesus (Matthew 4:25).
 A believer with The Spiritual Gift of Teaching may face large crowds, that have traveled a long way to hear the teaching.
 In fact, some in the crowd may have come just to trap or condemn the teacher.

 25.3 The Apostles Traveled.
-Not long after Jesus chose His disciples, they began to travel to other cities and villages, proclaiming that men should repent (Mark 6:7-13, pages 1567-1568; Mark 6:30, page 1569).
+Not long after Jesus chose His disciples, they began to travel to other cities and villages, proclaiming that men should repent (Mark 6:7-13; Mark 6:30).
 A believer with the Spiritual Gift of Teaching may have a ministry of teaching in a specific geographic area about the need for repentance and salvation.

 Section Twenty Six